Chandra X-ray Observatory: Technical description

 Unlike optical telescopes which possess simple aluminized parabolic surfaces (mirrors), X-ray telescopes generally use a Wolter telescope consisting of nested cylindrical paraboloid and hyperboloid surfaces coated with iridium or gold.
 X-ray photons would be absorbed by normal mirror surfaces, so mirrors with a low grazing angle are necessary to reflect them.
 Chandra uses four pairs of nested mirrors, together with their support structure, called the High Resolution Mirror Assembly (HRMA); the mirror substrate is 2 cm-thick glass, with the reflecting surface a 33 nm iridium coating, and the diameters are 65 cm, 87 cm, 99 cm and 123 cm.
 The thick substrate and particularly careful polishing allowed a very precise optical surface, which is responsible for Chandra's unmatched resolution: between 80% and 95% of the incoming X-ray energy is focused into a one-arcsecond circle.
 However, the thickness of the substrate limits the proportion of the aperture which is filled, leading to the low collecting area compared to XMM-Newton.

 Chandra's highly elliptical orbit allows it to observe continuously for up to 55 hours of its 65-hour orbital period.
 At its furthest orbital point from Earth, Chandra is one of the most distant Earth-orbiting satellites.
 This orbit takes it beyond the geostationary satellites and beyond the outer Van Allen belt.

-With an angular resolution of 0.5 arcsecond (2.4 µrad), Chandra possesses a resolution over 1000 times better than that of the first orbiting X-ray telescope.
+With an angular resolution of 0.5 arcsecond (2.4 μrad), Chandra possesses a resolution over 1000 times better than that of the first orbiting X-ray telescope.

 CXO uses mechanical gyroscopes, which are sensors that help determine what direction the telescope is pointed.
 Other navigation and orientation systems on board CXO include an aspect camera, Earth and Sun sensors, and reaction wheels.
 It also has two sets of thrusters, one for movement and another for offloading momentum.

 Instruments

 The Science Instrument Module (SIM) holds the two focal plane instruments, the Advanced CCD Imaging Spectrometer (ACIS) and the High Resolution Camera (HRC), moving whichever is called for into position during an observation.

 ACIS consists of 10 CCD chips and provides images as well as spectral information of the object observed.
 It operates in the photon energy range of 0.2–10 keV.
-HRC has two micro-channel plate components and images over the range of 0.1–10 keV.
+The HRC has two micro-channel plate components and images over the range of 0.1–10 keV.
 It also has a time resolution of 16 microseconds.
 Both of these instruments can be used on their own or in conjunction with one of the observatory's two transmission gratings.

 The transmission gratings, which swing into the optical path behind the mirrors, provide Chandra with high resolution spectroscopy.
 The High Energy Transmission Grating Spectrometer (HETGS) works over 0.4–10 keV and has a spectral resolution of 60–1000.
 The Low Energy Transmission Grating Spectrometer (LETGS) has a range of 0.09–3 keV and a resolution of 40–2000.